 In VOX mode, the radio will transmit a signal only when it is activated by your voice or other sounds around you.
-The unit will transmit further for 2 seconds even if you stop talking.
+The unit will transmit for a further 2 seconds after you cease talking.
 The level of VOX sensitivity is shown by a number on the LCD Screen.
-At the highest level, the units will pickup softer noise (including background noise); at the lowest level, it will pick up only quite loud noise.
+At the highest level, the units will pick up softer noise (including background noise); at the lowest level, it will pick up louder noise.

 - a.
-Press the MENU button 4 times, "VOX" icon will be displayed and "OFF" flashes on the LCD screen. - b.
-Press the UP button to set the VOX sensitivity into maximum level (the maximum level is "3".)
-To deactivate the VOX function, press the DOWN button until "OF" appears on the LCD Screen. - c.
+Press the MENU button 5 times, "VOX" icon will be displayed and "OFF" flashes on the LCD screen. - b.
+Press the + button to set the VOX sensitivity into maximum level (the maximum level is "3".)
+To deactivate the VOX function, press the - button until "OF" appears on the LCD Screen. - c.
 Press the PTT button to confirm your setting.
-"VOX" will steadily appear on the LCD Screen as along as the VOX feature is activated.
+"VOX" will steadily appear on the LCD Screen as long as the VOX feature is activated.